Ai Accountant

 Integration requirements

-Offer bidirectional sync with Tally and Zoho Books, preserve links to source documents, invoices, POs, and GST filings, and maintain round trip consistency without silent data changes.
+Offer bidirectional sync with Tally and Zoho Books.
+Preserve links to source documents, invoices, POs, and GST filings.
+Maintain round trip consistency without silent data changes.

 Security and certification standards

-Require SOC 2 Type II and ISO 27001, encrypt data at rest and in transit, maintain proven backup and disaster recovery, and implement granular role based access with complete activity logs.
+Require SOC 2 Type II and ISO 27001.
+Encrypt data at rest and in transit.
+Maintain proven backup and disaster recovery.
+Implement granular role based access with complete activity logs.

 Usability features that matter

-Support fast, flexible search, encourage meaningful change reasons, handle bulk operations with per item trails, and auto flag exceptions for quick review.
+Support fast, flexible search across transactions and change logs.
+Encourage meaningful change reasons through required fields.
+Handle bulk operations with per item trails.
+Auto flag exceptions for quick review.

 The result is not more work, it is more clarity, less back and forth, and faster approvals.